andybroger/graphql-server/README.md

 # GraphQL Server

-A minimal boilerplate graphql server with user management/ role system built in.
+A minimal boilerplate graphql server with user/role system built in.

 Technologies used:

 - express
 - express-graphql
-- microORM v4
+- mikroORM v4
 - typegraphql
 - postgres
 - express-session with psql as session store